This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 In addition to defining the RDF format, this specification provides an associated ontology containing formal definitions of the classes and properties that appear in the RDF format.
 Ontologies that were designed independently almost always have some impedance mismatch when attempting to use them together.
 Many of the ontologies in the medical and life sciences domain are designed to capture facts about the world for research, such as the fact that the mitral valve is a kind of heart valve.
 But FHIR was designed to support the day-to-day operations of healthcare providers exchanging electronic health records (EHRs), and in this context, the orientation has historically been different.
 When using FHIR RDF with other ontologies, impedance differences are likely to show up in two main ways:

-For both of these reasons, to maintain monotonicity in RDF, FHIR RDF should not be directly interpreted as stating facts.
-Transformations are required to remove or isolate non-monotonic elements and reconcile the records across time and perspective.
+For both of these reasons, to maintain monotonicity in RDF, users are advised to avoid directly interpreting FHIR RDF as stating facts.
+Transformations may be needed to remove or isolate non-monotonic elements and reconcile the records across time and perspective.

-Application developers should also be aware that some FHIR
+Application developers are also advised to be aware that some FHIR

 data attributes have a major impact on the interpretation of